 Things you need to Consider When Choosing Wok for Electric Glass Top Stove

-Some most important points need to be considered while choosing a wok for your Electric Stovetop.
+Some most important points need to be considered while choosing a wok for glass top stove or electric stove.
 Read on to know more.

 The size of wok depends on some specific points such as your preference, how often you’ll be using it, types of cooktop, etc. usually, woks come in 10-inch to 14-inch in size.
 However, a flat-bottomed wok with 5-inch on the bottom is perfect for cooking on an Electric top stove.